Medicine and the body; history of perception and visual culture; history of social science; American intellectual and cultural history

 Michael Rossi is an historian of medicine and science in the United States from the nineteenth century to the present.
 His work focuses on the historical and cultural metaphysics of the body: how different people at different times understood questions of beauty, truth, falsehood, pain, pleasure, goodness, and reality vis-à-vis their corporeal selves and those of others.

 Prior to Chicago, Michael was a postdoctoral fellow in the Groupe Histoire des sciences de l’homme at the Ecole Normale Superieur de Cachan in France.
-He received a PhD in the history and anthropology of science, technology, and society from MIT, and a BA from Columbia University.
+He received a PhD in the history and anthropology of science, technology, and society from MIT and a AB from Columbia University.